 The Program Elements

 Bethania Kids’ Poombarai WEP embraces these women and provides them refuge and help.
 Through the loving care of the staff, they are given support, encouragement and hope for improved futures.
-Teaching them to sew, embroider and weave, the women become wage earners which changes their status within their families.
-In the Indian culture, the wife moves In with the husband’s family and often becomes subservient to the husband and mother-in-law.
-With the prospect of earning some income, their family status changes and with confidence gained at Bethania Kids WEP Center, their status is improved.
+By learning how sew, embroider and weave, the women become wage earners, which changes their status within their families.
+In the Indian culture, the wife moves in with the husband’s family and often becomes subservient to the husband and mother-in-law.
+With the prospect of earning some income and the confidence gained at Bethania Kids WEP Center, their family status is improved.

 Poombarai village is a remote agrarian area outside of Kodaikanal.
-Most people work in the fields and many of the people at Poombarai are day laborers picking up piece work when they can.
-The village has a strongly Hindu culture and our center in Poombarai is next to a Hindu temple, in a valley surrounded with terraced gardens and agricultural fields.
-The village is very poor and a high incidence of spousal abuse (husbands that advocate suicide for their wives) exists.
+Most people work in the fields, and many of the people at Poombarai are day laborers picking up piece work when they can.
+The village has a strongly Hindu culture, and our center is next to a Hindu temple, in a valley surrounded with terraced gardens and agricultural fields.
+The village is very poor, and a high incidence of spousal abuse (husbands that advocate suicide for their wives) exists.
 The WEP has served as a refuge for many of these women who sought help.
-Learning to sew and produce marketable products has given new life and hope to these women as they seek to bring a value to their lives.
-Located on the second floor of a small center accessed by very steep stairs (more like a ladder), 20 women learn skills to become productive wage earners.
+Learning to sew and produce marketable products has given new life and hope to these women as they seek to bring value to their lives.
+Located on the second floor of a small center accessed by very steep stairs (more like a ladder), this WEP provides a place for 20 women to learn skills to become productive wage earners.
 While learning a vocation at the center, their children often attend the day care center on the lower floor.

 The Staff at BK Poombarai WEP